core-wg/resource-directory/draft-ietf-core-resource-directory.md

   * Use example URIs rather than unclear reg names (unless it's RFC6690 examples, which were kept for continuity)
   * The LwM2M example was reduced from an outdated explanation of the complete LwM2M model to a summary of how RD is used in there, with a reference to the current specification.
   * Luminary example: Explain example addresses
+  * Luminary example: Drop reference to coap-group mechanism that's becoming obsolete, and thus also to RFC7390
   * Multicast addresses in the examples were changed from ff35:30:2001:db8::x to ff35:30:2001:db8:f1::8000:x; the 8000 is to follow RFC 3307, and the f1 is for consistency with all the other example addresses where 2001:db8::/32 is subnetted to 2001:db8:x::/48 by groups of internally consistent examples.

 * Use case text enhancements